Environmental Science

 CHMA11H3 Introductory Chemistry II: Reactions and Mechanisms

-[(MATA21H3) Calculus B or MATA35H3 or MATA36H3 Calculus II for Biological/Physical Sciences]*
+[MATA35H3 Calculus II for the Biological Sciences or MATA36H3 Calculus II for the Physical Sciences]*

 [PHYA10H3 Physics I for the Physical Sciences or PHYA11H3 Physics I for the Life Sciences]